-- (b) Where agreed upon in writing with an organized association, a managing agent shall complete the registration and reregistration of the association pursuant to section 514B-103, HRS. - (c) In managing the operation of the property, the managing agent shall be responsible for full compliance by its employees and agents with the applicable provisions of chapters 467 and 514B, HRS, the rules adopted pursuant thereto, and commission requirements. - As provided in section 514B-134(b), HRS, "services provided" include acknowledging receipt on behalf of the board any unit owner's complaint relating to the enforcement or alleged violation of the declaration, bylaws, or house rules, and the production of information, documents, and records in accordance with sections 514B-152, 514B-153, 514B-154, and 514B-154.5, HRS.
-For these services, the written contract shall include agreements as to how, when, where, and to whom any unit owner's complaint or requests for information, documents, and records may be made, as well as where and to whom requests for mediation, arbitration, or appeal of a board decision may be directed.
-A written list and description of these services shall be updated annually and distributed to each unit owner.
-If an association is self-managed or has no managing agent, the board shall designate a member of the board to carry out the requirements of this subsection. - (e) Where a provision in chapter 467, HRS, conflicts with a provision of chapter 514B, HRS, regarding the conduct required of a managing agent, chapter 514B, HRS, controls.
+(b) Where agreed upon in writing with an organized association, a managing agent shall complete the registration and reregistration of the association pursuant to section 514B-103, HRS.

+(c) In managing the operation of the property, the managing agent shall be responsible for full compliance by its employees and agents with the applicable provisions of chapters 467 and 514B, HRS, the rules adopted pursuant thereto, and commission requirements.

+Where a provision in chapter 467, HRS, (d) conflicts with a provision of chapter 514B, HRS, regarding the conduct required of a managing agent, chapter 514B, HRS, controls.
 For example, section 467-1.6(b)(1), HRS, provides that the principal broker shall be responsible for the client trust accounts, disbursements from those accounts, and the brokerage firm's accounting practices.
-Section 514B-149(c)(2), HRS, provides that all funds collected by a managing agent from an association shall be held in a client trust fund account and shall be disbursed only by the
+Section 514B-149(c)(2), HRS, provides that all funds collected by a managing agent from an association shall be held in a client trust fund account and shall be disbursed only by the managing agent or the managing agent's employees under the supervision of the association's board.
+In this example, section 514B-149(c)(2), HRS, controls, and the managing agent's employees may disburse funds from the client trust account established for the association under the supervision of the principal broker and supervision of the association's board."
+(Auth: HRS §514B-61) (Imp: [Eff 1 HRS §§467-1.6(b)(1), 514B-149)